 In a resolution it passed on May 4, 1865 (but appears not to have been published until early summer), the JCCW denounced in uncompromising language "the fiendish malignity and cruelty of the officers"-Chivington above all-"who had so sedulously and carefully plotted the massacre, and of the soldiers who had so faithfully acted out the spirit of their officers."
 The committee also called out Evans, not for being directly responsible for the massacre but for his refusal during his testimony to acknowledge the blatant horrors that the soldiers had committed.
 Referring to themselves in the third person plural, the JCCW members observed pointedly that Evans's appearance before them "was characterized by such prevarication and shuffling as has been shown by no witness they have examined in the four years they have been engaged in their investigations."
-In their judgment, he had been so evasive "for the evident purpose of avoiding the admission that he was fully aware that the Indians massacred so brutally at Sand Creek were then, and had been, actuated by the most friendly feelings towards the whites, and had done all in their power to restrain those less friendly disposed."29 The committee tersely recommended "that Governor Evans, of Colorado Territory, should be immediately removed from office."30 governor is unknowable, but with the president's assassination in mid-April Evans lost the only person who might have been both willing and powerful enough to keep him in office.
+In their judgment, he had been so evasive "for the evident purpose of avoiding the admission that he was fully aware that the Indians massacred so brutally at Sand Creek were then, and had been, actuated by the most friendly feelings towards the whites, and had done all in their power to restrain those less friendly disposed."29 The committee tersely recommended "that Governor Evans, of Colorado Territory, should be immediately removed from office."30 governor is unknowable, but with the president's assassination in mid-April Evans lost the only person who might have been both willing and power-

+At the beginning of March, Evans had an apparently cordial meeting with President Lincoln in which they discussed political strategy.
+Whether Lincoln would have rejected the JCCW's recommendation to fire the

+Referring to themselves in the third person plural, the JCCW members observed pointedly that Evans's appearance before them "was characterized by such prevarication and shuffling as has been shown by no witness they have examined in the four years they have been engaged in their investigations." ful enough to keep him in office.
 Andrew Johnson was certainly not going to weaken his already precarious standing with Congress for John Evans's sake, though several prominent and influential individuals tried to get him to do so.
 On June 2, Schuyler Colfax, U.S. Representative from Indiana and Speaker of the House (Colfax would serve as vice president in President Ulysses Grant's first term), wrote to Johnson, praising Evans as a "judicious governor," a man of "excellent character."
-32 James Harlan of Indiana, who had just resigned his seat

-At the beginning of March, Evans had an apparently cordial meeting with President Lincoln in which they discussed political strategy.31 Whether Lincoln would have rejected the JCCW's recommendation to fire the in the Senate to succeed John Usher as Secretary of the Interior (whose office included Indian Affairs), wrote Evans on May 30 that he had appealed to Secretary of State Seward to hear the governor out before demanding his resignation.
+James Harlan of Indiana, who had just resigned his seat in the Senate to succeed John Usher as Secretary of the Interior (whose office included Indian Affairs), wrote Evans on May 30 that he had appealed to Secretary of State Seward to hear the governor out before demanding his resignation.
 Such an interview never occurred.
 Bishop Matthew Simpson tried to see Johnson in person, though he told Evans that he doubted it would help much.
 The new president was "not Mr. Lincoln," Simpson glumly observed, "He does not seem to have a heart."
-Still, the bishop thought that Evans's job was safe.33
+Still, the bishop thought that Evans's job was safe.